Keto Butter Tarts is one recipe I've had planned for AGES but I've just finally got around to making it!

-I’m so glad I did!
-This recipe is a classic (at least butter tarts are a classic, haha).
+I'm so glad I did!
+Butter Tarts are a classic.

 They've always been my Dad's favourite but for some reason I never really loved them as a kid..